khanlou/Objective-Shorthand/README.md

 Objective-Shorthand is a set of categories on Foundation objects that make long things in Objective-C short.
 Additions are encouraged.

+Use Cocoapods to get Objective-Shorthand:

+	pod 'Objective-Shorthand', '~> 1.0'

 ## What can Objective-Shorthand help with?

 ### Regular Expressions